epidrome/cover-card/README.md

 Please note that the theme is currently in beta, so some updates at the [master branch](https://github.com/epidrome/cover-card/tree/master) might break your site.
 Don't panic!

-You can visit [releases](https://github.com/epidrome/cover-card/releases) and check for bugs and new features.

 If you wish to keep your theme frozen and not receive updates, then you can [revert your remote_theme to the last known good configuration](https://github.com/benbalter/jekyll-remote-theme):

 > You may also optionally specify a branch, tag, or commit to use by appending an @ and the Git ref (e.g., epidrome/cover-card@v0.3).
 If you don't specify a Git ref, the master branch will be used.

+Please note that currently Github Pages seems to build your site only when you make a local change.
+This means that the theme might get updated but you don't receive the updated unless you make a local change in your forked repository.

+You can always visit [releases](https://github.com/epidrome/cover-card/releases) for new features and check [issues](https://github.com/epidrome/cover-card/issues) for major bugs.

 ### Expert options